ipfs/kubo/docs/config.md

 - `null`/missing (apply the default value defined in go-ipfs sources)
 - an integer between `-2^63` and `2^63-1` (i.e. `-9223372036854775808` to `9223372036854775807`)

+### `optionalBytes`

+Optional Bytes allow specifying some number of bytes which has an implicit default when `null` or missing from the config file:

+- `null`/missing (apply the default value defined in go-ipfs sources)
+- a string value indicating the number of bytes (e.g. 1B, 10kB, 20 MiB, 2GB, ...)

 ## `Addresses`